 Oak and Ivy Spray

 If you aren’t into all of that effort and want something you can just grab when needed, check out our Woodstock Vitamins Oak and Ivy Spray.
-It is made by our Vitality Approved herbal manufacturer and contains jewelweed as a main ingredient.
+It is made by our Vitality Approved herbal manufacturer and contains jewelweed as the main ingredient.
 It can be sprayed directly onto the skin or onto a compress and applied to the rash.

-If the rash is quite widespread and the itching is severe, a full body bath with colloidal oatmeal will do the trick.
+If the rash is quite widespread and the itching is severe, a full-body bath with colloidal oatmeal will do the trick.
 This oatmeal isn’t the normal Quaker stuff with the oats.
 Instead, it looks like a fine powder as so: